Zhangjiakou: Military

 Zhangjiakou is headquarters of the 65th Group Army of the People's Liberation Army, one of the three group armies that comprise the Beijing Military Region responsible for defending China's capital.

 Education

 Zhangjiakou is home to Hebei North University.
 The university has been improving its international network and many foreign students are now studying there.
+It is most popular amongst foreign students due to its faculty of medicine and MBBS program.
 Another university Hebei University of Architecture is located in Qiaodong District.
 Zhangjiakou No.1 Middle School is the most famous secondary school in Zhangjiakou.
 Beijing No.101 Middle School was a branch of Zhangjiakou No.1 Middle School in the past.